Aunt accused of throwing 3-year-old boy into water off Navy Pier. ‘Not once did [she] scream for help, call for help, ask for help.’

 “This incident is an anomaly in her background,” he said, adding that she has no criminal history.

-He described an incident a week earlier — when Moreno took her young family members to Navy Pier — as “a field trip” and claimed her intentions on Monday also started off innocent.
+He described an incident a week earlier — when Moreno took her young family members to Navy Pier — as “a field trip.”

 He said Moreno is married and has lived at the family home in Des Plaines for 14 years.
 Her mental health issues are well known among her family, Shine said.